-by Ed Sawicki - a progressive
+by Ed Sawicki

 December 7, 2019

-If you're a baby boomer like me, you've probably heard people in our age group say things like, “These kids can pick up new things fast.” or “I don't understand computers, so my nephew has to help me.”
+If you're a baby boomer like me, you've heard people our age say things like, “These kids can pick up new things fast.” or “I don't understand computers, so my nephew has to help me.”
 We give younger people credit for being better able to deal with modern times.

 Most are not conned into believing that if they don't achieve the American dream, it must be because they didn't work hard enough or that “other people” are to blame.